Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

 > Specify `--deduplicate` to enable deduplication, the default is `true`.
 If UMI's are used, specify `--with_umi` to enable UMI-tools deduplication.
 UMI's can be in the read header, if it is not in the header specify `--skip_umi_extract false`, the default is `true`.

+> By default the UMI's are seperated in the header by ':' if this is different, specify with "--umi_separator 'YOUR_SEPARATOR'".

 ## Variant calling